Single Photon Emission Computed Tomography (SPECT Scan)

 The SPECT machine takes pictures of the internal organs and other structures.
 The pictures are sent to a computer that uses the information to create 3-D images of the body.

-How long your child’s scan takes depends on the reason for their procedure.
+How long your child’s scan takes depends on the reason for the procedure.

 Most of the radioactive tracer leaves the body through your urine within a few hours after a SPECT scan.